smaurice101/readthedocs/docs/source/tmlbuilds.rst

 This way, you can use TML, privateGPT and Qdrant for powerful analysis of documents, by cross-referencing and meshing information together to get greater real-time insights from your real-time data.

-STEP 9: PrivateGPT and Qdrant Integration: tml-system-step-9-privategpt_qdrant-dag
+STEP 9b: Multi-Agentic Agentic A: tml-system-step-9b-agenticai-dag
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: PYTHON